hipe/tmx/fields/doc/issues/012-normal-normalization.md

+## document-meta

+  - #here-4 is the freshest, in battle with #here-3
+  - #here-3 is old but still good
+  - #here-2 is also old
+  - #here-1 is the oldest, being kept for posterity for now

-## introduction: cost-benefit analysis of RISC
+## introduction: cost-benefit analysis of RISC :#here-4

 a sufficiently broad implementation of "normalization" can accomplish "defaulting" and "requiredness" too, which would